The 3D Cosmic Shoreline for Nurturing Planetary Atmospheres: Conclusions

 \section{Conclusions}

-We present a probabilistic 3D cosmic shoreline model that defines the maximum bolometric flux $f_{\sf shoreline}$ a planet with given escape velocity $v_{\sf esc}$ and stellar luminosity $L_\star$ can receive and still maintain a substantial atmosphere.
-We infer parameters for this model by fitting to exoplanets and Solar System bodies with any kind of atmosphere or global surface volatiles.
-We currently see no strong evidence for different shoreline parameters when we zoom in to consider only temperate atmospheres where CO$_2$ can exist as a gas, just larger uncertainties.
-With this any-atmosphere empirical shoreline model, we can derive answers (\href{https://github.com/zkbt/shoreline/blob/main/notebooks/apply-shoreline.ipynb}{\texttt{</>}}) to the following questions: \begin{itemize} \item How much bigger would Mercury need to be to retain an atmosphere?
-Orbiting the Sun at 0.39 AU and receiving $f/f_\Earth = 6.7$, Mercury would need an escape velocity of at least $v_{\sf esc}/v_{\sf esc, \earth} = (f/f_{\sf 0})^{1/p} = \applymercuryescapevelocity$ to have a 50\% chance of having an atmosphere.
-By the mass-radius relation in Figure \ref{f:mass-radius}, this translates to about $\applymercuryr~ \mathrm{R_\earth}$, or about $\applymercuryrratio \times$ its current size.
+In this paper, we present a probabilistic 3D cosmic shoreline model that defines the maximum bolometric flux $f_{\sf shoreline}$ a planet with given escape velocity $v_{\sf esc}$ and stellar luminosity $L_\star$ can receive and still maintain a substantial atmosphere.
+We infer parameters for this model by fitting to exoplanets and Solar System bodies with atmospheres or global surface volatiles.
+We currently see no strong evidence for different shoreline parameters when we zoom in to consider only temperate atmospheres where CO$_2$ can exist as a gas, just larger uncertainties on the shoreline parameters.

+We provide three tools to help reproduce, expand, and/or make use of the results presented in this paper: \begin{itemize} \item The \texttt{exoatlas} Python code to access, filter, and visualize archival planet properties \citep{berta-thompsonZkbtExoatlas2025}, which is publicly available via \texttt{pip install exoatlas} and under review at the Journal of Open Source Software. \item \texttt{jupyter} notebooks to reproduce all paper figures and major analyses in a GitHub repository (\href{https://github.com/zkbt/shoreline}{\texttt{</>}}). \item a \texttt{zenodo} repository containing parameter posterior samples for the main cosmic shoreline fit, as well organized planet populations, additional test posteriors, and a more expansive collection of figures and animations \citep{2026_berta-thompson_3DCosmicShoreline}. \end{itemize}